jmcvetta/neoism/README.md

 # Note

-This driver is *very* incomplete.
-It may or may not ever be finished - for the time being it's just a toy for my amusement.
+This driver is a work in progress.
+It is currently incomplete, and not ready for production use.

 # License